DeepikaAa1003/UsedCarsValuePredictionML/README.md

 ![Figure4](usedcars/static/images/Image4.png)

 ## Models Analyzed
- XGB egressor was selected at the moment of code freeze because of its high accuracy compared to the other models.
+ XGB regressor was selected at the moment of code freeze because of its high accuracy compared to the other models.
 Results of each model are presented in the table below.

 ![Figure5](usedcars/static/images/Image5.png)

 ## XGB Regressor Test
 20 random samples were selected to test the XGB Regressor model.
-The predicted vs actual difference is below 4%.
+The predicted vs actual difference is below +/-4%.

 ![Figure6](usedcars/static/images/Image6.png)